 While at-home stretches and foam rolling can work wonders, sometimes they just don’t cut it.
 Listening to your body is key, and knowing when to call in a professional can save you from further pain and frustration.
 If your hip tightness is persistent, severe, or accompanied by other concerning symptoms, it’s time to seek expert help.
 A professional can offer a more targeted and effective approach, whether that’s a doctor to diagnose an underlying issue or a skilled massage therapist to provide specialized relief.
 Ignoring persistent pain can lead to bigger problems down the road, so let’s talk about when it’s time to make that appointment.

-Warning Signs That Need Professional Attention
+Red Flags That Require Professional Attention

 Before booking a massage, it’s crucial to rule out any serious medical conditions.
 If you’re experiencing severe, sharp, or sudden hip pain, your first call should be to a doctor.
 This is especially true if the pain is the result of a bad fall or injury.
 Other red flags include being unable to move your leg or put weight on it, signs of infection like fever, redness, or swelling, or if your hip looks visibly out of place.
 These symptoms go beyond simple muscle tightness and require a medical diagnosis.
 A massage therapist can work wonders on muscular issues, but a doctor is the one who can identify and treat joint problems, fractures, or other underlying conditions.